Undergraduate Information and Degree Requirements

 For example: After evaluation of college transcript, student still needs 20 specified hours of coursework in the major to meet the requirements for that major.
 Student will need to earn from UNI, the 20 hours for the major (including 10 hours of upper level coursework), plus an additional 12 hours of new credit to meet the minimum 32 hours of credit required for a second baccalaureate degree.

-J. Subsequent Major, Minor, or Certificate
+J. Subsequent Baccalaureate Major, Minor, or Certificate

 A student may pursue a subsequent major on a non-degree seeking basis after an initial Baccalaureate degree has been conferred from UNI.
 Approval of the department of the additional major is needed before starting classes.
 Minors or certificates may be pursued on a non-degree seeking basis regardless of prior baccalaureate degree, with all minor or certificate coursework being taken at UNI.